jburris/dotfiles/readme.markdown

 =============
 Just a software developer looking to learn all he can and have a great time creating awesome things.

+Feel free to contact me if you're interested in working with me on a project.
+I can be reached via github.

+* * *

 Education
 ---------
 Bachelor of Science in Computer Science